srimarrivada/Redis-Commands/README.md

   srem countries India USA
   ```

-* `SUNION`: It adds unique members from two sets and return those members.
+* `SUNION`: It adds unique members from two sets and returns those members.
   Follow the below syntax to use this command:
   ```
   sunion key1 key2
   ```
-  For example, first create a new set using the below command:
+  For example, first create a new set named `countries_new` using the below command:
   ```
   sadd countries_new India China Japan USA
   ```